dregitsky/dotfiles/README.md

-# drew-slate-config
+# Drew's dotfiles
-My config file for Slate, the amazing mac window management tool
+Just a few for now...